ZacSweers/Offerings/offerings.md

 * Be genuine, we don't like marketers.

 **5 - Realism**
-* Your idea is most definitely not the next big thing.
-* You're probably not going to be a billionare.
+* While enthusiasm and ambition are appreciated, please ensure it's not at the expense of vaibility.
 * One person is often not enough.
 * It will not get done in a month.
 * Apps/websites are not "one-time" things where you can have it made and it's good for life.
 There will be bugs, there will be updates, new OS firmwares, new features, enhancements, etc.